 Pre-plan online shopping

-It is a recommended practice for a consumer to plan in advance what to purchase and from which online retailers.
+It is a recommended practice for a consumer to plan what to purchase and from which online retailers.
 While pre-planning assists consumers to stick to their shopping budgets, it plays an essential role in preventing users from being lured into accessing numerous online accounts.
-Purchasing items from multiple online stores spreads the credit card information from one website to another, increasing the possibility of encountering an e-skimmer.
+Purchasing items from multiple online stores spread the credit card information from one website to another, increasing the possibility of encountering an e-skimmer.
 Limiting online shopping locations reduces the risks of a consumer becoming a victim of an e-skimmer.

 Shop from trusted websites